 A glazed extension, such as an orangery or garden room, provides a solution.
 Enabling you to open up kitchen, dining, and living spaces, reconfigure the downstairs layout of your home, and provide a welcoming environment for the whole family to gather.

 For these reasons, they often become the heart of any home and the ultimate multifunctional space for the whole family.
 With that in mind here are some of the key things to consider when designing the perfect family room.

 Family dining space

-With the majority of the family spending all day at home, it’s likely the kitchen has never had to work as hard.
+It’s likely the kitchen is your hardest working room of the house.
 And in fact, one of the most common uses of a glazed extension such as an orangery or garden room is for a kitchen.
 This is mainly due to the size of the space doubled with the ease of access to the garden for al fresco dining – weather permitting!

-Having various seating options available means the room can be flexible and accommodate the whole family for each meal, whether it’s a quick snack between Zoom calls or a more formal meal for everyone.
+Having various seating options available means the room can be flexible and accommodate the whole family for each meal, whether it’s a quick snack or a more formal meal for everyone.

 Where space allows, a breakfast bar within a kitchen island helps to create a social space to ensure the ‘chef’ has company whilst the finishing touches are made to a recipe.
 Ideally, the entire kitchen should be designed so that the chef is facing the room during food preparation, meaning they can interact with other family members, keep a beady eye on young children whilst also being able to enjoy the space around them.

 Some families choose to install several tables in their orangery kitchen.
 A formal dining room table that can seat a large dinner party is usually an important addition, as well as a smaller informal area, perhaps for kids’ tea, set against banquette seating.
 Homeowners also often add a bistro-style table and chairs in an area that catches the morning or evening sun, as a mid morning coffee stop or pre dinner G&T perch.